timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 ## Benchmarking

-Phew, it was a long ride!
+Phew, it's been a long ride!
 It is interesting to compare the implementations and see which one is faster.

 For the benchmark, we will compute the convex hull of a set containing 10 million points.
 Not a very large input for a GPU, but it should be enough to see the performance difference.